Submissions

 What kind of submissions are we interested in?

-- The city in general (i.e. urban stories from anywhere)
+- The city in general (i.e. urban stories from London and around the world)

-- People (we love books with stories and personality)
+- Books about people.
+(We love books with stories and personality)

-- Humour in general (but not too crass - quirk with thought)
+- Humour in general (but not too crass – quirky but thoughtful)

 - Art and design in general